Introduction

 Projected Career Map

-Regardless of the path they take, performance, experience, professional certification, and scientific publication drive a Plant Scientist’s career growth.
+Regardless of their path, performance, experience, professional certification, and scientific publication drive a Plant Scientist’s career growth.

-Professionals interested in higher education earn a Doctorate and may be able to secure a postdoctoral job or junior lectureship, from which they can rise to the readership or senior lectureship within five to 10 years.
-Plant Scientists who choose to focus their emphasis on fixed-term research-based professions, on the other hand, may migrate to more challenging projects or organizations.
+Professionals interested in higher education earn a Doctorate.
+They may secure a postdoctoral job or junior lectureship to rise to the readership or senior lectureship within five to 10 years.
+On the other hand, Plant Scientists who focus on fixed-term research-based professions may migrate to more challenging projects or organizations.

-It will remind you that research and teaching roles remain extremely competitive, with a limited number of research funding available and a growing number of freshly trained Plant Scientists entering the labor market.
+It will remind you that research and teaching roles remain extremely competitive, with limited research funding available and a growing number of freshly trained Plant Scientists entering the labor market.

 Workers of a non-academic research entity, such as a government or business organization, can expect to advance to managerial or senior technical positions.